arnodelorme/wp15/usecase-2.1/README.md

 ## Input data

-The input data [[1]] dataset contains resting (eyes closed, eyes open) and cognitive (subtraction, music, memory) state EEG recordings with 60 participants during three experimental sessions together with sleep, emotion, mental health, and mind-wandering related measures.
-The data is described in more detail in an accompanying paper [[2]].
+The [input dataset](https://doi.org/10.18112/openneuro.ds004148.v1.0.1) contains resting (eyes closed, eyes open) and cognitive (subtraction, music, memory) state EEG recordings with 60 participants during three experimental sessions together with sleep, emotion, mental health, and mind-wandering related measures.
+The data is described in more detail in an [accompanying paper](https://doi.org/10.1038/s41597-022-01607-9).

 The analysis pipeline demonstrated here only uses the tabular data that is included in the dataset.
 The tabular data contains biometric information, i.e. indirect personal identifiers (age and height).
-The pipeline should also work with many other BIDS datasets from OpenNeuro [[3]].
+The pipeline should also work with many other BIDS datasets from [OpenNeuro](https://openneuro.org).

 The complete input data consists of 5585 files with a combined size of 30.67GB.
 The analysis only requires a few of those files to be downloaded.